AMKCode/pyseing/README.md

 currently implemented in SEING, please see the official documentation and user-guide.

 "SEING" is an old French word for signature.

+This is the Python implementation of the SEING program.

 DOCUMENTATION
 --------------